robertbates1995/MLCollage/README.md

 ML Collage and train your vison model _fast_.

 ## Modify the original subject in multiple ways:
--translate
+- translate
--scale
+- scale
--rotate
+- rotate
--flip accross either axis
+- flip accross either axis

 ## Application
 MLCollage is designed to be used in tandem with create ML.
 When a training set is generated, a JSON file is included in the output.